-Trump's Lawyer Denied President Helped Draft Don Jr.'s Statement Just Weeks Ago
+Trump's Lawyer Denied The President Helped Draft Trump Jr.'s Statement Just Weeks Ago

 Four days earlier, in an interview on ABC’s “Good Morning America,” Sekulow said “the president didn’t sign off on anything” and “wasn’t involved” with the statement.

-According to The Washington Post, Trump intervened in his team’s planned response to the Don Jr. revelation and crafted it himself while aboard Air Force One.
+Donald Trump intervened in his team’s planned response to the Trump Jr. revelation and crafted it himself while aboard Air Force One, according to The Washington Post.

 “This was . . . unnecessary,” a Trump’s adviser told the Post.
 “Now someone can claim he’s the one who attempted to mislead.
 Somebody can argue the president is saying he doesn’t want you to say the whole truth.”

-The paradox between Sekulow’s words and the Post’s reporting ― which cited several people with knowledge of the event ― was quickly pointed out by many on Twitter.
+Many Twitter commentators pointed out the paradox between Sekulow’s words and the Post’s reporting, which cited several people with knowledge of the event.

-On July 11, one day before Sekulow first hit the airwaves, The New York Times had reported that Trump signed off on Don Jr.’s original statement.
-It was only after the Times followed up in preparation for another article that Don Jr. issued a second (conflicting) statement.
+On July 11, one day before Sekulow first hit the airwaves, The New York Times had reported that the president signed off on Trump Jr.’s original statement.
+It was only after the Times followed up in preparation for another article that Trump Jr. issued a second (conflicting) statement.

-In response to the latest story in the Post, Sukelow released a one-line statement: “Apart from being of no consequence, the characterizations are misinformed, inaccurate and not pertinent."
+Sekulow issued a one-line statement in response to the latest story in the Post.
+“Apart from being of no consequence, the characterizations are misinformed, inaccurate and not pertinent,” it reads.

+Alan Futerfas, an attorney for Trump Jr., did not comment specifically on the report.
+But he told the Post he had “no evidence to support that theory” of the president intervening to write the statement.
+He added drafting a statement was “a communal situation.”